 Chapter 8: Lexical flexibility and word order

-This chapter investigates two questions: 1) Does a high level of overall lexical flexibility in a language correlate to a highly flexible word order?
-2) Does choice of lexical category for a flexible stem correlate to choice of word order?
+This chapter investigates two questions: 1) Does a high level of overall lexical flexibility in a language correlate with a highly flexible word order?
+2) Does choice of lexical category for a flexible stem correlate with choice of word order?

 Chapter 9: Lexical flexibility and semantic domains